riskmaris/ToDo-List-App/README.md

 # 📖 ToDo-List <a name="about-project"></a>

-My To-Do List is a simple website that is created using ES6 syntax and modules to displays a list of tasks.
+My To-Do List is a simple website that is created using Webpack and ES6 syntax where a user can add and remove tasks.

 ## 🛠 Built With <a name="built-with"></a>
     Webpack